Exploring NextJS ISR

 // extenstion contains UIX metadata, along with config values

-// model contains the information about the model of which current object is an instance of
+// model contains the information about the model of which current object is

 const { form, extension, model } =